 The strategies also differ in the way they are treated in your estate plan: some are considered present value gifts, others could be included in the parent's estate if they should die.

-At Legacy Wealth Partners, we pull these strategies together to create the best plan of for you and your family.
+At Legacy Wealth Partners, we pull these strategies together to create the best plan for you and your family.
 This often means using multiple strategies to optimize your tax efficiency, maximize the potential financial aid, while maintaining flexibility in case plans change.